phdmustafayucel/tarkan/README.md

 It provides a modular architecture to remotely control, synchronize, and automate multiple hardware devices through a unified interface and graphical user interface (GUI).

-The project was originally developed in a research context and is structured to support reproducible experiments, device abstraction, and scalable instrument control.
+The project was developed in a research context and is structured to support reproducible experiments, device abstraction, and scalable instrument control.

 ---